 - Use the math homework help worksheet to share other important information.
 At the top of all my math parent study guides, I include the date when the unit test will be.
 With this information, no parent can ever say they did not know when the test was.
 Also, knowing this information encourages parents to help their children study for the tests.

 - Make sure the math study guides are easily accessible to all families.
 We all have that student… the one who loses every paper they are given.
 I am sure you probably have faces popping into your mind as you read that!
-If you know a student will never get the math study guide home, email it their parent.
+If you know a student will never get the math study guide home, email it to their parent.

 Math Help for Parents Transformed My Classroom